Clinical Application Fields

 - Fear of death

-“Does your panic problem require assessing by a psyhciatrist?”
+“Does your panic problem require assessment by a psyhciatrist?”
 This is the first thing you must know.
-If there is a diagnosis for psychological or psyhical disorder, you must have maximum knowledge about it.
+If there is a diagnosis for psychological or psyhical disorder, you must have maximum knowledge of it.
 What is the reason?
 What are the other problems accompanying these?
 What kind of support must you have?
 How can you help yourself?
 To have a comprehensive knowledge about your own situation will be the most important foundation of your success in coping with this disorder.